nicoabarca/dfg-visualizer/README.md

 # Multi Perspective DFG Visualizer

  A package to visualize multi perspective Directly-Follows Graphs (DFG) based on event logs.
 It aims to provide insights into the relationships and dependencies between different perspectives in a given process.
+The diagrams are generated via [Graphviz](https://www.graphviz.org) and also there is an option to create a diagram using [Mermaid](https://mermaid.js.org) syntaxis.

 # Installation